Tropical coamoeba and torus-equivariant homological mirror symmetry for the projective space: Tropical coamoeba

 Now we discuss the case of $\bP^3$.
 By contracting the matching paths in Figure \ref{fg:P3_z-plane_mp}, one obtains a circle with four legs shown in Figure \ref{fg:P3_sheet_contraction}.
 The fiber of $\varpi_0$ over a point on this circle is symplectomorphic to $\Wbar^{-1}(0)$, which can be contracted to the honeycomb graph in Figure \ref{fg:Z3_graph} as explained above.
 As one goes around the circle, this honeycomb graph undergoes a monodromy

-of order three, where $D_i$ is the face in the honeycomb graph corresponding to the $i$-th vanishing cycle of $\varpi_0$ as in Figure \ref{fg:P3_hexagon_motion}.
+of order three, where $D_i$ is the face in the honeycomb graph corresponding to the $i$-th vanishing cycle of $\varpi_0$.
 The image by the argument map of this honeycomb graph bundle over the circle on the $z$-plane divides the 3-torus $T$ into an obliquely-embedded hexagonal cylinder.
 Four legs in Figure \ref{fg:P3_sheet_contraction} give four faces perpendicular to the $\arg z$-axis, which cut this hexagonal cylinder into four truncated octahedra $(P_i)_{i=1}^4$.

-A {\em truncated octahedron} is a polytope with fourteen faces, thirty-six edges and twenty-four vertices, which is obtained by truncating an octahedron at its six vertices.
+A {\em truncated octahedron} is the polytope with fourteen faces, thirty-six edges and twenty-four vertices, which is obtained from an octahedron by truncating at its six vertices.
 One of the four truncated octahedra in $T$ is shown in Figure \ref{fg:P3_polytope}, where we have chosen to draw $\arg x$ and $\arg y$ horizontally, and $\arg z$ vertically.
 By pulling back this division of $T$ into four truncated octahedra to the universal cover $\bR^3 \to T$, one obtains the {\em bitruncated cubic honeycomb}, which is the Voronoi tessellation for the body-centered cubic lattice.

 It is straightforward to see that intersections of vanishing cycles and $A_\infty$-operations in Fukaya category correspond to faces and edges of truncated octahedra respectively, so that the decomposition of $T$ into four truncated octahedra, together with a suitable choice of the functions $\mu$ and $\sgn$, gives a tropical coamoeba of $W$: Matching paths are contracted as in Figure \ref{fg:P3_vc_contraction}, and Figure \ref{fg:P3_vc_contraction_int} shows the intersections of the matching path $\mu_1$ for $C_1$ with three other matching paths.
 These intersections correspond to faces of $P_1$ shown in Figures \ref{fg:P3_polytope_int1}, \ref{fg:P3_polytope_int2}, and \ref{fg:P3_polytope_int3}, which can be seen to be in natural bijection with intersection points of $C_1$ with $C_2$, $C_3$ and $C_4$ by comparing with the discussion in Section \ref{sc:p3}.
 It is also straightforward to see that the edges of $P_i$ corresponds to $A_\infty$-operations in $\Fuk \Wtilde$; for example, twelve edges corresponding to